jiaaro/django-alert/README.markdown

 ## Making Alerts ##

 Create an "alerts.py" file and import it at the bottom of your models.py file.
-This is where you will define all your alert classes.
-Every alert is subclassed from "alert.Alert"
+This is where you will define your alert class.
+Every alert is subclassed from "alert.utils.BaseAlert"

 Here is an example alert that is sent to users when they first sign up:

     from alert.utils import BaseAlert
     from django.contrib.auth.models import User

-    class WelcomeAlert(Alert):
+    class WelcomeAlert(BaseAlert):
 		    title = 'Welcome new users'
 		    description = 'When a new user signs up, send them a welcome email'